green-party-dublin-central/nh-web/site/content/post/eastwall-readymix-site.md

 ---
-title: Dublin City Council starts process to develop 68 dwellings at old Readymix site
+title: Dublin City Council starts process to develop 68 dwellings at old Readymix site in East Wall
 date: 2022-03-08T11:16:39.640Z
 description: Cllr.
 Janet Horner informed us that Dublin City Council has today given notice that it intends to make an application under Part 8 (planning